-I’m the Director of Editorial Video at Mashable responsible for the
+I’m the Editorial Director at the CNN/Turner branded content team, Courageous Studio.
+Recently I was Director of Editorial Video at Mashable responsible for the

-vision and leadership of a new team of smart, fun video
+construction, vision and leadership of a team of smart, fun video

 producers in New York and Los Angeles.
 Before joining

 Mashable, I co-founded a digital creative agency called Morel.
-And I used to be the Director of Multimedia at National
+I was previously the Director of Multimedia at National

 Geographic where I managed the video team for the digital

-edition of the magazine, news video and the various series made for the web.
+edition of the magazine, news video and developed multiple video series for the web.

-I really just love design, video and making things with people, especially short films for the web, interactive experiences and digital multimedia content.
+I really just love design, video, coaching creative teams and making things with people, especially short films for the web, interactive experiences and digital multimedia content.
 Before National Geographic I was the Associate Creative Director at the innovative and experimental, but ultimately doomed, iPad news publication, The Daily.
 I thrive on collaborative mayhem, high fives, creative problem solving, strong coffee and long walks in the park with my sweet, social, pit-mix, Pepper.
 Thanks for visiting!

-As the Director of Editorial Video, I'm responsible for building and managing (nurturing) the team that makes all the editorial video published on the main site, Youtube channels, Facebook, and Snapchat Discover.
-We work closely with the various editorial teams on news, docs, tech, comedy, puppies and whatever else we dream up.
-It's a blast.
+As the Director of Editorial Video, I was responsible for building and managing (nurturing) the team that makde all the editorial video published on the main site, Youtube channels, Facebook, and Snapchat Discover.
+We worked closely with the various editorial teams on news, docs, tech, comedy, puppies and whatever else we dreamt up.
+During my tenure we went from 1M to 100M video views in less than 8 months.
+Boom.

-Morel designed a new site and design system for this forward thinking, non-profit single-topic journalism endeavor about the criminal justice system in the United States.
-We worked to develop smart design solutions that visually paid homage to the time period of their namesake, Thurgood Marshall, but still felt modern and updated.
+Morel designed the site and design system for this forward thinking, non-profit single-topic journalism endeavor about the criminal justice system in the US.
+We developed design solutions that visually paid homage to the time period of namesake Thurgood Marshall, but felt modern and updated.
+Named the “World’s Best Designed Website” by the prestigious Society for News Design (SND).

 Morel designed a fresh, updated branding system and crafted a new website for the new ownership of this Boston digital training school that specializes in photo, video, design, 3D animation and code – skills building that is close to my heart!